Set Current Location

 One place you cannot avoid visiting if in Minneapolis is the beautiful Lyndale Park Rose Garden.
 The award-winning garden focuses on environmental education and sightseeing, and presents nature at its best.
 Thomas Sadler Roberts Birds Sanctuary within Lyndale Park Rose Garden is where you will find some of the rarest species of birds.
 A great place for children, this tourist spot should not be missed.

 Once the home of railroad baron James J. Hill, the Minnesota Historical Society now owns this mansion.
 Tours provide a glimpse into what astonishing wealth could buy at the turn of the 19th century.
 It contains 42 rooms including 13 bathrooms, 22 fireplaces and a 100-foot reception hall.
 Stained glass windows, an enormous pipe organ and intricately carved woodwork are just a few of the highlights.
-The two-story art gallery is worth the price of admission alone.
 Tours depart every half-hour.

 Wilebski's Blues Saloon is a casual spot to catch some stunning live music in Saint Paul's North End.
 This saloon hosts live music three nights a week and the bar offers drinks for affordable prices.
 There is also a free buffet every Friday night from 5-7pm for you to fuel up before feelings the power of the live blues.